PierreSenellart/provsql/doc/source/dev/probability-evaluation.rst

 the default all funnel through :cfunc:`BooleanCircuit::makeDD`, which dispatches further on the d-DNNF construction strategy.

-The external-compiler choice inside ``compilation`` is itself a string dispatch inside :cfunc:`BooleanCircuit::compilation`.
+The external-compiler choice inside ``compilation`` resolves the named tool against the external-tool registry, which supplies its executable, command template and output parser.
 Once a :cfunc:`dDNNF` has been produced, probability evaluation is a single linear-time pass (:cfunc:`dDNNF::probabilityEvaluation`), because the d-DNNF